pyfsi/coconut/examples/turek/openfoam2d_kratos_structure2d/turek_openfoam2d_kratos_structure2d.md

 ## Convergence criterion

-Two convergence criteria have been specified:

--   The number of iterations in every time step is larger than 15.
--   The absolute norm of the displacement is lower than $10^{-7}$.

-When either criterion is satisfied the simulation stops.
+The time step is considered converged when the solver coupling convergence criterion is satisfied for both solvers.
+This criterion checks whether the solver residual is below the solver tolerance at the start of the solver call (or after one iteration for OpenFOAM).

 ## Solvers